 - Try to engage their interest by showing them a different kind of music than has been associated with this instrument.
 The accordion was removed from mainstream American music at a critical time in pop music history.
 Someone decided that the accordion should not be involved with American music , when it really could have been.
 As a result, it was left out of the music scene for decades.

 - For performing accordionists that seek publicity, keep in mind that information control is everything.
 What is said or written about you and your efforts instantly forms an image and an opinion in the minds of the public.
 It can get people motivated to come out and hear you play.
 That’s the point of publicity.
 Or it can completely turn them off, so that they simply stay home.
 Don’t allow anyone to define you, your music, or your instrument of choice because they don’t know any better.
-Don’t allow them to tell the “same old, same old” story all over again, and reinforce stereotypes at your expense.
+Don’t allow them to tell the ‘same old’ story all over again, and reinforce stereotypes at your expense.
 Move the article forward and away from the stupid accordion jokes, and the distant past of the accordion.
 All of these are a waste of your time and a ‘road to nowhere’ for you.
 Tell the writer what you expect them to say about you by providing a bio that outlines interesting points that will help them find an angle for your write up.
 Insist that they focus on your music and you as an artist.
-You deserve the best publicity that you can get, so be involved and be prepared to established the ground rules.
-If you aren’t sure, write your own promotional material.
+You deserve the best publicity that you can get, so be involved and be prepared to established the ground rules or write your own promotional material.

 If you are living in America, doesn’t it make sense to promote the music that is rooted in America, and not just play the music of the rest of the world?
 By the way, those folks perform their own music, brilliantly.
 Like us, their music represents who they are as a people and has evolved from their shared experience.
 It is their identity.
 They have lived it, and they own it.
-But, after four hundred years, America has developed its own identity, and surrounding us is music that reflects that fact.
+After four hundred years, America has developed its own identity, and surrounding us is music that reflects that fact.
 Don’t be afraid to break with the perception that the piano accordion is exclusively, a European instrument, because it’s not true.

 People in the U.S. don’t seem to realize that the accordion is not new to American music.
 It has been a part of our pioneer experience and has been in America since the mid 1800’s.
 It has been played, not only in the mountains and the bayous, but by folks in the city and in the country, on the prairie and in the desert, for a long, long time.
 It was played solo and with orchestras, at weddings, dances and social gatherings for over 150 years.
 Because it was portable, the accordion was used when pianos and organs were too heavy or delicate to transport.
 Accordions continued to participate throughout the 20th Century and into the 21st, along with pianos and organs, fiddles and guitars.
 It was used in the early Blues, the Boogie Woogie, Gospel and every American genre of music.
 The accordion is a critical piece of our music history and we should be proud of that connection, celebrate it and hold the accordion in high regard because of it.